Releable Solutions

 Difficult or Contaminated Media

-Handles fluids containing fibers, particles, or slurry where conventional control valves may clog or wear rapidly.
+These valves handle fibers, particles, and slurry where conventional control valves tend to clog or wear rapidly.

 Pulp & Paper and Slurry Applications